 Yesterday is gone.
 Your future starts now.
 Some things can be hard to let go of.
 Maybe you have some regrets in life- I used to think I have a lot of them.
 I’ve made bad decisions in the past, I know what it’s like to not have your shit together.
 To feel lost and confused.
 Guess what though?
 Everything that I went through taught me something.
 There are some things that you can’t learn by taking a class or reading a book.
 It doesn’t matter if you’re 20, 30, 40 or 50 years old- it’s never too late to go after your dreams.

-I already discussed reasons for ditching your perfectionism in this post.
+I already discussed the reasons for ditching your perfectionism in this post.
 Point is, you can’t wait for that perfect moment, because you’ll end up waiting your entire life.
 That moment does not exist.
 Go and do the things you want to do.
 Start with what you have now.
 Don’t avoid rejection, learn to surrender.

 FEAR OF FAILURE

-One of the most important things you need to give up if you want to succeed, is fear of failure.
+One of the most important things you need to give up if you want to succeed is fear of failure.
 You can’t succeed without failure.
-Anyone who’s ever accomplished anything, failed at some point.
-I could sit here and tell you about all of these succesful people who got what they wanted after being told “NO” hundreds of times.
+Anyone who’s ever accomplished anything failed at some point.
+I could sit here and tell you about all of these successful people who got what they wanted after being told “NO” hundreds of times.
 Instead, I’ll tell you this: you will fail.
 At some point, you will fail.
 So there, since you already know that you probably will fail, what’s left to be afraid of?
 You fail, you get up and you try again.
 It doesn’t matter if your failure is as small as skipping a workout or as big as your business falling apart.
 As long as you keep trying and don’t walk away, you’ll never be a failure.

 If you enjoyed this, you might also like these: